NixOS/moderation/moderation-log.md

+tgunnoe has been suspended on all platforms for regularly heating debates on Discourse.

+apcodes has been suspended on all platforms for regularly heating debates on GitHub and Discourse.

 nrdxp has been suspended on all platforms for regularly heating debates on GitHub and Discourse.

 @nixosmodspuppet:matrix.org was banned on Matrix for making the impression they would represent the nixos moderation team.